pramsey/crunchyblog/overture1/overture.md

 ## Routing

-After all the work, we are ready to route, which should be easy, right?
+After all the work, we are ready to route, which should be straightforward, right?
 We have pgRouting data ready, with low costs on the fast streets and higher costs on the slow streets.

 ![](victoria.jpg)